KJHJason/Cultured-Downloader/doc/google_api_setup_guide.md

-# Google Drive API Guide
+# Google Drive API Setup Guide

 ## Introduction

-This guide will help you get your Google Drive API key required for downloading files from Google Drive.
+This guide will help you get your API Key or Service Account JSON file required for downloading files from Google Drive.

 *You can `disregard` this guide if you prefer not to download any Google Drive links or if you're only interested in downloading posts from Pixiv*